-Hola Mohalla or Hola Mahalla or simply Hola is celebrated on the second day of the lunar month of Chett which usually one day after Hindu spring festival Holi.
+Hola Mohalla or Hola Mahalla or simply Hola is celebrated on the second day of the lunar month of Chett which usually one day after the Hindu spring festival Holi.
 It is one of the biggest events for Sikhs all over the world and also marks the beginning of the Sikh New Year.

 Hola Mohalla is actually a fair held annually in Anandpur Sahib in Punjab which was initiated by Guru Gobind Singh, the tenth Sikh guru.
-It is a three day grand festival with mock fights and exhibition of weapons and the main purpose of the fair was to physically strengthen the Sikh community.
+It is a three-day grand festival with mock fights and exhibition of weapons and the main purpose of the fair was to physically strengthen the Sikh community.
 There is a display of dare-devil acts like bareback horse-riding, standing erect on two speeding horses, Gatka (mock encounters), tent pegging, etc and followed by music and poetry.

 Sikhs begin their Hola Mohalla celebrations with early morning prayers.
 At midday men and women of all castes and creeds gather to eat together at the guru ka langar (free community dining room) of the gurdwara (Sikh temple).